First tracked mountain lion crosses Los Angeles freeway

 LOS ANGELES (AP) — Officials say for the first time during a 17-year study of mountain lions, one of the big cats has been documented crossing Interstate 405 in Los Angeles.

-The National Park Service said Thursday that P-61 navigated his way across the freeway between 2 and 4 a.m. on July 19th in the Sepulveda Pass.
+The National Park Service said Thursday that P-61 navigated the massive freeway between 2 a.m. and 4 a.m. on July 19 in Sepulveda Pass.

 The NPS called it a rare feat.

-In the same area where P-61 crossed, the mountain lion P-18 was hit and killed by a vehicle in 2011.
+In the same area where P-61 crossed, a mountain lion dubbed P-18 was hit and killed by a vehicle in 2011.
 A lion not tracked by scientists was killed along the stretch in 2009.

-The most famous big cat to cross the 405 is P-22, the lion who lives in LA's Griffith Park.
+The most famous big cat to cross the 405 is P-22, a lion that lives in Griffith Park.
 P-22 was not collared at the time, so little is known about his journey.

 View Comments